-What different types of private equity transactions occur in your jurisdiction?
+1 What different types of private equity transactions occur in your jurisdiction?
 What structures are commonly used in private equity investments and acquisitions?

-Private equity investors still aim to acquire majority stakes.
-Given the cash available in private equity funds and the lack of target companies, private equity investors are nevertheless more and more willing to acquire minority interests as well.
-Whether they do so depends either on if they can increase their interest in the target during the holding period or on specific strategic ideas.
+Predominantly, private equity investors aim to acquire majority stakes in German companies.
+However, given the lack of target companies and the mounting pressure on market to invest, private equity investors are nevertheless more and more willing to acquire minority interests as well.

 Leveraged buyout transactions dominate the private equity market in Germany.
-However, we have seen an increasing number of transactions in which private equity acquirers fully fund their investments with equity.
+But we have seen an increasing number of transactions in which private equity acquirers fully fund their investments with equity and get debt financing at a second stage.